13 - The lac Operon

 The lac operon is one example of how bacteria can control gene expression.
 There are many ways to control the expression of a gene in bacteria:

 - Controlling how often transcription starts.
 Controlling how often transcription starts involves regulating σ factor (and the RNA polymerase core enzyme) binding to the promoter.
 Regulatory transcription factors (activator and repressor proteins) promote or inhibit σ factor binding.
 The lac operon is an example of this type of gene regulation.

 - Attenuation.
 Attenuation involves activating transcription to begin producing a mRNA molecule; however, transcription is terminated prematurely before the entire mRNA is made.

 - Regulation of translation.

 - Translation repressor proteins.
 Translation repressor proteins prevent the initiation of translation.
-These repressor proteins bind to the Shine-Dalgarno sequence, preventing the 16S rRNA component of the ribosome from binding to the mRNA.
+These repressor proteins bind to the Shine-Dalgarno sequence on the mRNA, preventing the 16S rRNA component of the ribosome from binding to the mRNA.

 - Antisense RNA.
-Antisense RNA molecules are produced by the E. coli cell to bind to the mRNA, forming a double-stranded RNA (dsRNA) molecule.
-Antisense RNA molecules form hydrogen bonds with the Shine-Dalgarno sequence, preventing the 16S rRNA component of the ribosome from binding to the mRNA.
+Antisense RNA molecules are produced by E. coli cells to form hydrogen bonds with the Shine-Dalgarno sequence of a particular mRNA, preventing the 16S rRNA component of the ribosome from binding to the mRNA.
 Antisense RNA molecules are examples of noncoding RNAs (ncRNAs). ncRNAs are not translated to make protein products.